 Open Space trails

-Yield the right-of-way to all other trail users and cyclists traveling uphill.
+Yield the right-of-way to all other trail users and bicyclists traveling uphill.

 Pass with care and alert others in advance of your approach.